 “[Monkeyshines] exposes our growing guerrilla art scene and love Tacomans have for their city.”

-Erin found her first orb in 2014, on an early-morning search with her older son, Nolan, a classmate of my daughter’s.
+Erin found her first orb in 2014, on an early-morning search with her son, Nolan, a classmate of my daughter’s.
 “Our flashlights scanned all roots and branches and after looking around several trees, our light was reflected way up high in a tree!
 I tried to stay cool and not build too much excitement but inside I was like a kid on Christmas morning.”

 The tradition shines light, quite literally, on the beauty of Tacoma, Erin says.
 “I’ve experienced Tacoma in a new way.
 We explored new places and noticed the beauty of places and things we usually just pass by.”

-The annual search has also become something of a community cleanup; many searchers particulate in a citywide cleanup after the Monkeyshine hunt ends.
+The annual search has also become something of a community cleanup; many searchers participate in a citywide cleanup after the Monkeyshine hunt ends.
 Some take along trash bags to pick up litter as they look for treasure.
 Many also contribute to the search by bringing their own treasures to hide.

 Pitching in makes sense; after all, the Monkeyshine tradition is steeped in pride of place, notes Erin.
 “It exposes our growing guerrilla art scene and love Tacomans have for their city.”